arocks-ai/kubernetes-projects/00-istio/BookInfo/README.md

 ### Deploy Bookinfo App
+- Make sure that each service and deployment inside yaml file has the label, "app"
+- This label will be used to track and display on the monitoring UI

 ```
 # Deploy the Bookinfo sample application.
 # The application will start.
 As each pod becomes ready, the Istio sidecar will be deployed along with it.